arcticOS/arcticOS/README.md

 ## Building

 Building arcticOS requires the Raspberry Pi Pico SDK to be located at `~/.pico_sdk` and the Raspberry Pi Pico toolchain binaries to be located at `~/opt/arm/bin`.
 To build, run `build-<DEVICE>.sh`.
-For custom devices, create a new buildscript and sections in the files in `include/arcticOS/drivers` and `source/hardware`.
+For custom devices, create a new buildscript and update the relevant files to all parts of the hardware.

 ## FAQ